jwergieluk/wergieluk-com/content/signaldb-design.md

 * 'spaces' holds the history of the scenario set, i.e. object that have both time and space dimension.
 (3-dimensional)

-The "refs" collection contains the pointers to the stored objects allows to label the instruments with "tickers".
+The "refs" collection contains pointers to the stored objects allows to label the instruments with "tickers".
 A reference document has the following form:

     {